AT Journey: Web Edition

 You’ll be able to go at your own pace.
-Each step will contain videos, resources, and helpful hints to help your team move toward a collaborative AT process and ultimately get the appropriate assistive technology (AT) into the hands of students in a more efficient and effective manner.
+Each step of the journey contains videos, resources, and helpful hints to help your team move toward a collaborative AT process.
+The ultimate goal is getting the appropriate assistive technology (AT) into the hands of students in a more efficient and effective manner.

 Welcome to the first stop of the AT Journey: Web Edition!
 The purpose of this journey is to help you and your team get the right assistive technology (AT) tools into the hands of your students, faster.

 By law, we’re required to consider assistive technology for any student with an IEP.
 The world of AT can seem complex and overwhelming to educators who may not know where to start.
 Find out more about what qualifies as AT, debunk common myths about assistive technology, and learn how your student(s) could benefit from AT.